-34 years of his life spent behind bars and now he steps out, looks out into the sun and says, “This is really beautiful,” with tears in his eyes as he sat in the park all Sunday afternoon.
+Thirty-four years of his life were spent behind bars, and now he steps out, looks out into the sun, and says, “This is beautiful,” with tears in his eyes as he sat in the park all Sunday afternoon.

-Kash Delano Register, 53, spent 34 years in prison for the alleged murder of a West Los Angeles elderly man.
+Kash Delano Register, 53, spent 34 years in prison for the alleged murder of a West Los Angeles older man.
 Kash never admitted to anything and always maintained his innocence.

-The Attorneys from Loyola Law School's Project for the Innocent argued on Kash's behalf stating that a key witness in the case had lied and the police actually knew this and other information/evidence that they suppressed.
+The Attorneys from Loyola Law School's Project for the Innocent argued on Kash's behalf, stating that a critical witness in the case had lied and the police knew this and other information/evidence that they suppressed.

-The incident occurred in 1979 when 78 year old Jack Sasson was shot five times.
+The incident occurred in 1979 when 78-year-old Jack Sasson was shot five times.
 A neighbor stated that she saw an African American male flea the scene that she later identified him as Kash.
-The murder weapon was never recovered, the evidence was not very strong, and yet he was still convicted of murder and sentenced 27 years to life in prison.
+The murder weapon was never recovered, and the evidence was not very strong, yet he was still convicted of murder and sentenced to 27 years in prison.

 Each time he appeared before the parole board, he refused to admit guilt.
-The witness' sister had stated in 2011 that her and her sister were not sure if the man they saw was Kash but unfortunately the police threatened them and stated that they remain silent about their doubts.
+The witness' sister had stated in 2011 that she and her sister were not sure if the man they saw was Kash, but unfortunately, the police threatened them and stated that they remain silent about their doubts.

-The witness took the stand anyway last month and recanted her testimony stating that she was not sure whether the shooter was actually Kash.
+Last month, the witness took the stand and recanted her testimony, stating that she was unsure whether the shooter was Kash.

 The judge has overturned the conviction, and prosecutors said they would decide by next month whether to appeal the judge's decision to overturn the murder conviction, retry Register or drop the case.
 Kash's Criminal Attorneys say he may seek compensation for the wrongful conviction.
 As a devout Christian, Kash refuses to be angry, extends forgiveness, and wants to move forward in restoring his life.